The Kensington Conservancy

 Install a Bat House

 The Kensington Conservancy received a generous donation of four, 300 chamber bat houses from the Sault Naturalists and Goulais Wind Farm (Capstone Infrastructure).
-This spring, we will be setting up the bat houses on our nature preserves.
-One of the bat houses will be located at The Kensington Conservation Centre for easy public viewing.
+The bat houses are set up on the Boyer Preserve and Archibald Preserve.
+You can view two of the bat houses set up on a pole at The Kensington Conservation Centre, which is located on the Boyer Preserve.

 Installing a bat house on your own property will attract bats to the area and provide them with a safe, long-lasting summer home.
 The added benefit to you is that bats provide excellent mosquito control as they consume large quantities of insects.
 If you have a colony of bats on your property, a bat house can help you relocate them to a better spot, away from human-inhabited spaces.